 For almost 40-years pianist, Hammond organist and composer Anthony Geraci has played behind some of the most influential blues musicians of the 20th century.
 He is an original member of both Sugar Ray & the Bluetones and Ronnie Earl & the Broadcasters, and has been recognized for his contributions on numerous albums by nominations from both the Blues Music Awards and the Grammys.

-Anthony Geraci Named Piano Instructor For the 9th Annual Pinetop Perkins Workshop Experience
+Anthony Geraci Returns to Teach Piano at the Pinetop Perkins Workshop Experience

-For the past nine years, the Pinetop Perkins Foundation has focused on offering world-class musicians to lead their Master Class Workshop Experience held in Clarksdale, MS each June.
-The 2018 Workshop Experience will be no exception.
+For the past ten years, the Pinetop Perkins Foundation has offered world-class musicians to lead their Master Class Workshop Experience held in Clarksdale, MS each June.
+The 2019 Workshop Experience will be no exception.

-Anthony Geraci, a 2016, 2017 and 2018 Pinetop Perkins Piano Player of the Year Award nominee, will be leading the piano workshop.
+Anthony Geraci, a 2016, 2017, 2018 and 2019 Pinetop Perkins Piano Player of the Year Award nominee, will be returning to lead the piano workshop.
 Anthony brings extensive experience to the workshop, having played with many blues legends.

 Complete information can be found at The Pinetop Perkins Foundation website.